 One of the major problems with the vast majority of ML apps and programs is that they struggle to do their job with even slightly changed data source or database.
 The easiest way to show you this issue is on an example:

 Let’s say we have a given image file.
 Many ML algorithms work with images (just to mention image processing, computer vision, image analysis, face recognition, etc.).
-If you change just a couple of pixels of your image (not randomly), the picture that still looks pretty much the same to the human eye can become something totally different from the ML classifiers!
+If you change just a couple of pixels of your image (not randomly), the picture that still looks pretty much the same to the human eye.
+But it can become something totally different from the ML classifiers!
 And this effect can be obtained with just the simplest perturbations!

-As a result, it takes just some straightforward changes to fool ML algorithms into ‘thinking’ that the object they analyze is something entirely different!
+As a result, it takes just some straightforward changes to fool ML algorithms.
+Into ‘thinking’ that the object they analyze is something entirely different!